 Now that you’ve read about all the differences between these coffees, it’s time to pick your favorite.
 If you still can’t decide between the two, have a look below:

 - If you like a calorie-free coffee with a robust flavor, go with an Americano.

 - Do you prefer a coffee with a creamy texture that isn’t strong in flavor?
 Then you should go with a latte instead.

 I hope that picking between these coffees has just gotten a bit easier for you.
 If you want to have a fun experience, I suggest ordering both coffees and tasting them side by side.

-By taste testing the coffees, you’ll notice all the flavor differences for yourself.
+By taste-testing the coffees, you’ll notice all the flavor differences for yourself.
 I’ve done this with many coffees over the years, and it’s a fun way to learn about coffee!

 This was a great comparison to write about.
 These two coffees are a staple in most coffee bars around the globe.
 And I can see why that is.

-An Americano and latte are both such delicious drinks.
+An Americano and a latte are both such delicious drinks.
 I prefer the Americano over a latte because I love the stronger taste that it gives me.

 Which of the two coffees do you prefer?
 Let me know by leaving a comment down below.
 If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!